carterclark/DiscordBot/README.md

 3. Open a terminal and cd to the root directory of the project
 4. Run `npm install` to download dependancies
 5. Make a `.env` file in the root directory and enter the secrets for:
-    a. `BOT_AUTH_TOKEN`, can be found in the discord develeper portal.
+    * `BOT_AUTH_TOKEN`, can be found in the discord develeper portal.
 After selecting the app go to Bot.
-    b. `CLIENT_ID`, can be found in the discord develeper portal.
+    * `CLIENT_ID`, can be found in the discord develeper portal.
 After selecting the app go to OAuth2.
-    c. `GUILD_ID`, can be found under `widget` in the server settings on discord
+    * `GUILD_ID`, can be found under `widget` in the server settings on discord
 6. If changing bot commands run `node deploy-commands.js` in the terminal.
 If not changing bot commands then ignore
 7. Run the command `node index.js`